karl-ervine-rmit/LOR-FotoWareExplorer-App/BUILD_NOTES.md

 - **Persistence**
   - All user settings persist via localStorage and React context, so preferences carry across all pages and reloads.

+### Layout Consistency & Accessibility Controls

+- The Navbar (navigation) and AccessibilityToolbar (accessibility controls) **must always be included in the global layout** (e.g., `src/app/layout.tsx`).
+- Do **not** add these components to individual pages.
+This ensures all pages have consistent navigation and accessibility features.
+- The Skip Link should also be included in the layout for accessibility.

 ---

 This approach ensures the site is accessible, user-friendly, and meets Australian accessibility standards.
 For further details, see the relevant code in `ThemeProvider.tsx`, `AccessibilityToolbar.tsx`, and `globals.css`.

+---

+## Skeleton Loading & Loading States

+- For every new page or component that fetches data, create a `loading.tsx` file (or a loading skeleton component) in the same directory.
+- Use the reusable `<Skeleton />` component from `src/components/ui/skeleton.tsx` to provide a consistent loading experience.
+- This ensures users see a smooth, accessible loading state while data is being fetched or during navigation.
+- See the `archives`, `archives/[archiveId]`, and `archives/[archiveId]/[assetId]` directories for examples.

 ---